Seoul Light Rapid Transit

-The Seoul City in South Korea plans to build up to ten new light metro, or light rapid transit (LRT).
+Seoul City in South Korea plans to build up to ten new light metro, or light rapid transit (LRT).
 They would be connected to the Seoul Metropolitan Subway giving access to several hundred subway stations.
 As opposed to traditional subway lines, LRT lines have a lower capacity.

 Ui Line

 In September 2017, Seoul City opened a 11.4 km light subway line (Ui LRT) from Ui-dong to Sinseol-dong in northeastern Seoul.
 The line was expected to carry 110,000 passengers a day and will have 13 stations.
 It connects to Line 4 at Sungshin Women's University, Line 6 at Bomun and Line 1 & 2 at Sinseol Dong.

 Sillim Line

-Sillim LRT (신림선 경전철) is an 11 station 7.8 km line from Saetgang Station to Gwanaksan Station.
+Sillim LRT (신림선 경전철) is an 11-station 7.8 km line from Saetgang Station to Gwanaksan Station.
 Customers can transfer to Seoul Subway Lines 1, 2, 7, and 9.
 Construction began in 2017 and it opened on 28 May 2022.